JOSH CLARK, PhD, ABPP

-Due to my unique specialization treating survivors of complex physical and psychological traumas, I am especially drawn to helping people who have complicated and co-existing mental and physical health conditions, including those who have had limited success with therapy in the past.
+Due to my unique specializations in both neuropsychological asssessment and treating survivors of complex physical and psychological traumas, I am especially drawn to helping people who have complicated and co-existing mental, cognitive, and physical health conditions, including those who have had limited success with assessment or therapy in the past.
+I also specialize in working with OCD and obsessive thinking.
 I call upon the latest research in mental health and neuroscience while taking a holistic and pragmatic approach to therapy with each one of my clients.

 I earned both my Masters and Doctorate in Clinical Psychology from American University in Washington, D.C.
 During my predoctoral internship at the Washington DC Veterans Affairs (VA) Medical Center I specialized in the treatment of Posttraumatic Stress Disorder (PTSD).
-During my postdoctoral fellowship at the VA Portland Health Care System I specialized in the neuropsychological assessment and treatment of Veterans with PTSD, Traumatic Brain Injury (TBI), and other complex physical and mental health conditions.
+During my postdoctoral fellowship at the VA Portland Health Care System, I specialized in the neuropsychological assessment and treatment of Veterans with PTSD, Traumatic Brain Injury (TBI), dementia, and other complex physical and mental health conditions.

 After nearly two decades managing large programs in social services, humanitarian affairs, and public safety at an international level, I co-founded Resilient Minds, LLC and oversee its day-to-day operations in order to make a positive difference in my own community, in the individual lives of the people around me.
 I earned a Master's degree in Urban Planning from the University of California at Los Angeles and a Bachelor's degree in Human Communication from Arizona State University.
 Seeking therapy takes courage; I love helping clients connect to the cutting-edge treatment they need with ease and simplicity so they can feel healthier, stronger, and more empowered as quickly as possible.